stefan-hoeck/idris2-tutorial/src/Tutorial/DataTypes.md

 This is a very powerful concept, as it allows us to match on and extract values from deeply nested data structures.

+The function above is provably total.
+Idris knows about the possible values of type `Weekday`, and it therefore can figure out that our pattern match covers all possible cases.
+We can therefore annotate the function with the `total` keyword, and Idris will answer with a type error, if it can't verify the function's totality.
+(Go ahead, and try removing one of the clauses in `next` to get an idea about how an error message from the coverage checker looks like.)

+Please remember, that these are very strong guarantees from the type checker: Given enough resources, a provably total function will *always* return a result of the given type in a finite amount of time (*resources* here meaning computational resources like memory or, in case of recursive functions, stack space).

 ### Catch-all Patterns

 Sometimes it is convenient to only match on a subset